MrMontag/yata/readme.txt

 of GNU gcc for windows.
 You will still need to download yaml-cpp from code.google.com/p/yaml-cpp.)
 Here are the steps:

 - Ensure yaml-cpp is built and installed.
-(You may need to download cmake for windows for this step.)
+(You will need to download cmake for windows for this step.)
 Make a note of where the libraries and headers are installed.
 - Open a command window, or open Qt Creator.
 (The rest of the directions